anynines/a9s-kubernetes-training/website/docs/kubernetes/70-jobs/10-jobs.md

     kubectl get pods -l job-name=simple-one-off-job-from-yaml

 You should find a completed Pod with a name similar to `simple-one-off-job-from-yaml-bbwkw`.
-The suffix `bbwkw` is a randon string attached by the JobController.
+The suffix `bbwkw` is a random string attached by the JobController.
 Looking up the Pod of a Job in an environment with many Pods may become tricky so searching by label comes in handy.

 Now we can also have a look at the Pods log: